-Landlord affected by CVA – Should I Vote?
-Should I Vote For Or Against?
+Landlord affected by CVA – Should I Vote For Or Against?
+Should I Even Vote?

-High street names, once bastions of the High Street are using company voluntary arrangements to restructure their leases, to cut costs.
+High street names, once bastions of the High Street are using company voluntary arrangements to restructure their leases, to cut costs during the pandemic.
 But is this fair?
 Should I vote?
 These are just some of the questions we are being asked daily as CVA experts.
-Keith Steven has experience of dealing with over 2,000 CVA cases in 23 years, so he knows a thing or two about the tricks of the CVA turnaround trade.
+Keith Steven has experience of dealing with over 500 CVA cases in 23 years, so he knows a thing or two about turnaround.
 We asked him to answer these frequently asked questions…..

 Q1 As a landlord should we vote?

 You are not obliged to vote as a creditor in a company voluntary arrangement.
 The CVA voting process is entirely optional.
 However, I believe it is important for all creditors and stakeholders to take part in what is an equitable process set out by the 1986 Insolvency Act.
 Yes, CVAs have been part of UK law since 1986.